ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 The user was not deleted.

 ## sendEmailVerification()
 Sends a verification email for the current user.
+This can raise the following events:

 ### emailverificationsent
 The email verification was sent.